Bitcoin (BTC) found a new home at $36,000 into May 7 as volatility finally cooled into the weekend.

 February buyers may have exited BTC positions

-Analyzing possible reasons for the extent of Bitcoin’s losses beyond stock markets, on-chain analytics platform CryptoQuant noted that speculators may have had an overriding influence on the week’s proceedings.Related: ‘Someone is blowing up’ — Bitcoin sees 2022 volume record amid hopes capitulation is overExchange inflows, it revealed on the day, had involved coins dormant for a maximum of three months and thus likely to be owned by more speculative investors.Three months ago, around the start of February, was when BTC/USD began rising rapidly after putting in its $32,000 lows.
-As such, those investors would have hit the breakeven point this week.“According to CryptoQuant data, the decline in the past two days may be dominated by short-term holders.
-On the 5th and 6th, a total of 11.76k ‘young’ BTC held for less than 3 months flowed into the exchange,” journalist Colin Wu commented on the numbers.The views and opinions expressed here are solely those of the author and do not necessarily reflect the views of Cointelegraph.com.
+Analyzing possible reasons for the extent of Bitcoin’s losses beyond stock markets, on-chain analytics platform CryptoQuant noted that speculators may have had an overriding influence on the week’s proceedings.Related: ‘Someone is blowing up’ — Bitcoin sees 2022 volume record amid hopes capitulation is overExchange inflows, it revealed on the day, had involved coins dormant for maximum three months, and thus likely to be owned by more speculative investors.Three months ago, around the start of February, was when BTC/USD had begun rising rapidly after putting in its $32,000 lows.
+As such, those investors would have hit breakeven point this week.“According to CryptoQuant data, the decline in the past two days may be dominated by short-term holders.
+On the 5th and 6th, a total of 11.76k “young” BTC held for less than 3 months flowed into the exchange,” journalist Colin Wu commented on the numbers.The views and opinions expressed here are solely those of the author and do not necessarily reflect the views of Cointelegraph.com.
 Every investment and trading move involves risk, you should conduct your own research when making a decision.